Pre-Exposure Prophylaxis (PrEP) for HIV

 What should an individual expect if they use PrEP?

 Taking PrEP for HIV requires a commitment to:

 - Testing for HIV and STDs, hepatitis B, and kidney function before starting PrEP.

 - Regular medical visits at least every three months after starting PrEP for follow-up HIV tests and evaluation.

 - People living with HIV have used Truvada® and other similar medications for several years.
 They are generally easy and safe to take.

 - Some people experience nausea, headaches, and loss of appetite.
 These can be treated and are not life threatening.

-- Uncommon long-term side effects include loss of bone density and kidney problems.
+- Rare long-term side effects include thinning of the bones and kidney problems.

 Is PrEP covered by insurance?

-Yes, most insurance and Colorado Medicaid cover the cost minus a co-pay.
+Yes, most insurance and Colorado Medicaid cover the cost minus a co-pay or deductible.